SanPen/GridCal/doc/rst_source/other_data_models.rst

     Cost                      float                e/MWh   False                 Cost of not served energy.
 Used in OPF.
 True
     facility                  Facility                     False                 Facility where this is located                                              False
     technologies              AssociationsList     p.u.
 False                 List of technologies                                                        False
+    scalable                  bool                         False                 Is the load scalable?
+False
     control_bus               Bus                          False                 Control bus                                                                 True
     control_cn                Connectivity Node            False                 Control connectivity node                                                   False
     P                         float                MW      False                 Active power                                                                True
     Pmin                      float                MW      False                 Minimum active power.
 Used in OPF.
 False
     Pmax                      float                MW      False                 Maximum active power.
 Used in OPF.
 False
+    availability              float                p.u.
+False                 Availability of the generator in p.u.
+True
     srap_enabled              bool                         False                 Is the unit available for SRAP participation?
 True
     is_controlled             bool                         False                 Is this generator voltage-controlled?
 False
     Pf                        float                        False                 Power factor (cos(phi)).
 This is used for non-controlled generators.
 True